Pesticides and Groundwater

 - The state's groundwater is monitored for background (ambient) presence of pesticides.

-- Investigative monitoring is performed in areas surrounding wells found to have concentrations of pesticide near or above a benchmark level for that pesticide.
+- Investigative monitoring is performed in areas surrounding wells found to have concentrations of pesticides near or above a benchmark level for that pesticide.
 The area is studied to determine potential sources, pathways, and processes that may have led to the contamination.

 - Follow-up monitoring is carried out on previously investigated wells where concentrations of pesticides continue at levels which warrant on-going monitoring for long-term trend assessment.

 The data from the various pesticide groundwater monitoring activities is compiled and maintained in the IPD and reported to the U.S. Environmental Protection Agency under grant requirements.
-One useful tool has been immunoassay screening in conjunction with cooperative monitoring - a summary of this approach and how it can be useful in other programs is available.
+One useful tool has been immunoassay (IA) screening in conjunction with cooperative monitoring - a summary of this approach and how it can be useful in other programs is available.
 (PDF)

 (Help with PDF.)